 Summary: Receive a rebate of $10,000 for air source heat pumps or $15,000 for ground source heat pumps that serve as the sole source of heating in the home.

 To Qualify: Heat pumps must be displacing heat previously generated by a fossil fuel or electric resistance heating system.
-Equipment must be meant for cold climates and be listed on the Mass Save Heat Pump Qualified Product list.
+Equipment must be listed on the Mass Save Heat Pump Qualified Product list, and must be installed by a contractor on the Mass Save Heat Pump Installer Network.
 Whole Home rebates require the completion of a home energy assessment and weatherization improvements recommended by the assessment.
+Learn more here.

 |Mass Save Heat Pump Water Heater Rebate Program||Eligible Technologies: Heat pump water heaters

-Summary: In early 2022, Mass Save added the replacement of natural gas units to the existing list of eligible items.
-Now, if you are replacing a natural gas, electric, oil, or propane storage tank water heater; or if you are building a new home, you are eligible for $750 in instant savings.
+Summary: If you are replacing a natural gas, electric, oil, or propane storage tank water heater; or if you are building a new home, you are eligible for $750 in instant savings.

-To Qualify: The heat pump water heater must be purchased from a participating distributor and installed by a licensed plumber.
+To Qualify: The heat pump water heater must be purchased from a participating distributor (including Lowe’s and Home Depot) and installed by a licensed plumber.
+Learn more here.

 |Mass Save HEAT Loan||Eligible technologies: Air source heat pumps and heat pump water heaters

-Clean heating and cooling technologies can be financed by the Mass Save HEAT Loan, which is offered at a maximum of $25,000 at 0% interest for terms of up to 7 years through over 90 banks and credit unions.
+Clean heating and cooling technologies can be financed by the Mass Save HEAT Loan, which is offered at 0% interest for 7 years up to a maximum of $50,000 through over 90 banks and credit unions.
 Learn more about the HEAT Loan and participating lenders here.